dwh452/pek/README.md

 $ mail dad@daddomain.com
 Hi Dad!
 I hope everything on the farm is going well.
 Nice to hear
-aboutroscoe getting better after the porcupine encounter.
+about roscoe getting better after the porcupine encounter.

 I talked to the laywer and we're going to proceed, I've included all the
 details in this encrypted message.
 I used your latest